Monteagle is the gateway to the South Cumberland, with access directly from I-24 and the largest variety of restaurants and shopping.

 Easy

 This is a 1-mile easy, round trip walk through a meadow with storyboards from a children's book and a forest playground made of logs and ropes -- a great way to introduce the little ones to the joys of hiking!
-Access this adventure from the South Cumberland State Park Headquarters on US 41 in Monteagle.
+Access this adventure from the Fiery Gizzard State Park Headquarters on US 41 in Monteagle.

 Lodging in Monteagle